Amaseal/decor/src/products/posts/mdf-painted-black-1.md

 ---
 layout: blog
-title: Mdf painted black
+title: Cat bed TV Black
 category: Pet furniture
 featured_image:
   source: /images/tv-melns.jpg
-  alt: Mdf painted black
+  alt: Cat bed TV Black
 description: >-
-  WE ARE CAT AND DOG PEOPLE.
-We love animals and we are passionate about beautiful, extraordinary and functional interior design items.

-  Keeping all this in mind, we have designed a multipurpose design object that will perfectly suit in every pet-lover’s house!

   This product is small wooden cat cave-bed, offered in 2 different design versions, each in 3 possible colours.

   Zero screw, easy to assemble and disassemble.
 Only 6 parts to put together.
-Material birch plywood bleached or painted mdf in black or white.

   This piece of furniture, although simple, is elegant enough not to spoil the overall look of your home interior.
 Can be used not only as a bed for your pet, but also as a bedside or coffee table, pot stand or small entryway stool.
-An appropriate size beige or graphite grey minky fleece pillow also available to buy.

   PETS SLEEPING PLACE – COFFEE TABLE – FLOWERPOT STAND - NIGHT TABLE- ENTRANCE BENCH